ThomasThimothee/python_assignments/assignment_3/README.md

  The most frequent age group is **26**, the most frequent height is **180** and the most frequent weight is **77**.

 ------
+### Question 5
-### Question 5: How big is the average difference between value and wage of the players?
+### How big is the average difference between value and wage of the players?
+### Results:
+Difference between value and weekly wage of the players: **23.59.007,45 €** Difference between value and estimated monthly wage of the players: **2.324.495,94 €** Difference between value and estimated yearly wage of the players: **1.772.311,88 €** On average the value of a player is equivalent to **3.96** time his estimated yearly salary